The Senior Leadership Group (SLG) is headed by the Registrar and is responsible for managing and overseeing all aspects

 In fulfilling the group’s terms of reference, the group will take decisions collectively, but may reach a view by majority vote.
 However, where decisions rest with the Registrar under statute or under the scheme of decision making, the Registrar may take the decision alone having taken the advice of the group into account.

 SLG diary meetings are not minuted.
-Where any decisions or precedents on HR matters are agreed at any SLG meeting, the Director of Finance and Resources will note the discussion/decision for future reference.
+Where any decisions or precedents on HR matters are agreed at any SLG meeting, the Director of Resources will note the discussion/decision for future reference.

 SLG monthly meetings are recorded by action points.
 Once agreed, these are distributed to staff, who may then raise any points for discussion at staff meetings.
 SLG members are responsible for actioning any outcomes in their own area of responsibility.